Fire Department History

 In the later part of 1973 a new station was added to the still expanding city.
 Company #5 was built on Johnson Road near Birdsong Road and was designated as Headquarters Company.
 The company at Fourth Street was combined with the one on Market Street to form Companies #1 and #2 at Market Street.

-The latest addition in the way of stations is Company #6.
-This is located on Wagner Road near Route 460.
+The latest addition in the way of stations was Company #6.
+This was located on what was then Wagner Road, near Route 460.
 It was completed in January of 1977.
 In the early part of the 1980’s, because of the economic climate of the time, this station was closed and the personnel redistributed to the other companies.
-In 2002, the station was reclaimed by the department and renovated into our current Fire Training Center on what is now Fort Bross Dr.
+In 2002, the station was reclaimed by the department and renovated into the department's Training Center on what is now Fort Bross Dr. As of 2019, our Fire Administration and Training offices are currently located at this site.